 DES INV 190-2 / ME 292C-2 Global Product Development is a project-based course that aims to educate students about the process of translating a functional prototype into a commercial, consumer-ready product.
 This course will provide a high-level overview of the many important aspects of product commercialization, including design for manufacturing, supply chain and logistics, intellectual property and regulatory certification, and more.
 Each class meeting will be divided between lecture, often featuring guest lecturers with real-world experience, and project work time.

 Global Product Development is open to upper-division undergraduate students, master’s students, and PhD candidates by application only.
-Enrollment will be limited to 25 students.
-The course will take place on Tuesdays, 11am-2pm, in the spring semester.
 It is a 3-unit course and satisfies the Advanced Design requirement for the Berkeley Certificate in Design Innovation.

 Students enrolling in this course should already be familiar with a human-centered design process, and should have gone through at least one full iteration of it, whether through a prior design course, a work project, personal project, or other.
 In this course, students will work through a condensed version of the human-centered design process, while lectures will focus more on the latter stages of design and commercialization of a product.